ChrstphrHll/npc_gen/students/Aksel Strohm.md

   int: 12
   str: 7
   wis: 14
-track: Assault
-trait: Whenever I come to a new place, I collect local rumors and spread gossip.
-trait1: Hypnotic
-trait2: Impractical
 year: 7
+guild: Jettenia
+partyID: 10
 ---
 # Aksel Strohm
 ---
 ### Description
 - 7th year Tiefling Sorcerer in Jettenia
-- curly red hair that's put up in a large bun, Hazel eyes, and Spring Green skin
+- curly red hair that's put up in a large bun, Pale Brown eyes, and Spring Green skin
 - Is Hypnotic and Impractical, and has Vengful as their ideal

 ### Organizations